BlazerLabs/CSC-3105-22-23-Project-Repo/README.md

 ## Folders
 The code folder will hold all programs written by each firm and its groups.
 The code folder will have 6 subfolders, each one about a separate corporation/firm.
 Each of these will, in turn, have 6 subfolders, with each group's work in its corresponding folder, i.e. Group 13 will commit the work assigned to them to the Group 13 folder, over the life of the project.

+Firm CEOs will create these subfolders for the groups.